SakibAlEmran/JWT-Authorization/README.md

 ```
 8. Use POSTMAN as a client to check the endpoints, make sure proper request methods and proper data for a particular request.

-9. Yo can download the Mongo Compass to view your Database with UI.
+9. You can download the Mongo Compass to view your Database with UI.

 ## Contact
 Email: sakib.imran0909@gmail.com